Manosphere: Websites and influencers

 The manosphere comprises various websites, blogs, and online forums.
 Noted sites include /r/TheRedPill, Return of Kings, and A Voice for Men, as well as (the now-defunct) PUAHate and SlutHate.

 Reddit has been a popular gathering place for manosphere supporters, and several forums on the site are geared toward its ideas.
 However, in the late 2010s and 2020s Reddit began to take steps to discourage more extreme manosphere subreddits.
 Some were banned, such as /r/incels (banned in 2017), its successor /r/braincels (banned in 2018), and /r/MGTOW (banned in August 2021); other subreddits such as /r/TheRedPill have been "quarantined", meaning that a warning is displayed to users about the content of the subreddit and users must sign in before they're allowed to enter.
 As a result, some of these communities have found new homes on websites that are more welcoming of extreme content, such as Gab.

+Mainstay figures within the manosphere include author Neil Strauss of the book The Game, and author Rollo Tomassi of book The Rational Male.
+These books are considered keystone works in the manosphere space, laying ideological groundwork.
+Rollo Tomassi has been characterized as the "godfather of the Manosphere".
+Influencer Andrew Tate is one of the most popular figures in the manosphere, considered a poster boy of the space.

+Prominent influencers of the black pill ideology include YouTuber FaceandLMS, influencer Wheat Waffles, and influencer Clavicular.
+Wheat Waffles authored The Blackpill Bible.

-Prominent figures within the manosphere include various social media influencers such as Andrew Tate, Myron Gaines, Jordan Peterson, and Adin Ross.
+Other popular figures within the manosphere include various social media influencers such as Myron Gaines, Hamza Ahmed, Jordan Peterson, and Adin Ross.
+By 2026, Andrew Kibe and El Temach have been described as the most influential manosphere figures in Africa and Latin America respectively.

+There are also female influencers adjacent to the manosphere space.
+An example is prominent anti-feminist influencer Hannah Pearl Davis, who has drawn comparisons to Andrew Tate.